GEO-IASS/neonDSR/README.md

-neon
 ====
-Big data analytics on Neon dataset on hyperspectral images.
+Big data analytics on  dataset on hyperspectral images.